terwo/mnemo-mingle/README.md

 What I struggled with the most was passing information from the client side to the backend service worker, where I eventaully realized I had to use the chrome.runtime.sendMessage and chrome.runtime.onMessage for proper message passing.

 # Screenshots of UI
 Mingling the word "menagerie," inspired by the short-story "The Paper Menagerie" by Ken Liu.
-A touching story of a son rekindling himself with his Chinese heritage after stumbling upon his late mother.
 <img width="1197" alt="Screen Shot 2024-01-09 at 10 51 51 PM" src="https://github.com/terwo/mnemo-mingle/assets/105677497/b6285ce6-13d6-41de-83df-6894bdc9342f">

 Mingling the word "philosophique," found on the official website for Le Petit Prince.
-A classic of world literature, whose messages about interpersonal relationships I firmly believe in.
 <img width="1318" alt="Screen Shot 2024-01-09 at 10 45 42 PM" src="https://github.com/terwo/mnemo-mingle/assets/105677497/7f639cf3-1f5c-486a-a56a-b46d573ff66a">

 Mingling the word "插嘴," which means to interrupt, from the reflective essay《背影》by Zhu Ziqing.
-The father's love he has for his son is expressed subtlety and sincerely through seemingly mundane events.
 <img width="867" alt="Screen Shot 2024-01-09 at 10 48 24 PM" src="https://github.com/terwo/mnemo-mingle/assets/105677497/e124f765-e9ab-490e-b635-90de1016e4ba">